nbara/python-meegkit/README.md

 Original python implementation by Pedro Alcocer:
 https://github.com/pealco

 Python 2.7 and 3.5+ should be supported.
-Only DSS and STAR have been properly tested so far.
-TSCPA and SNS seem to run fine but give inaccurate results.
+Only SNS, DSS and STAR have been properly tested so far.
+TSCPA seems to run fine but gives inaccurate results.

 This code can be tested directly from your browser using [Binder](https://mybinder.org), by clicking on the binder badge above.